-

 An example is the role reversal of some black male and female relationships especially looking at celebrities where you can see that many of these relationships do not benefit black women in any shape or form.

 It puts black women in a masculine role and often this can lead to some relationships where the black woman isn’t resting in her femininity.
-Often, she is in her masculine energy which adds even more stress to her mental health.
+In addition, she is in her masculine energy which adds even more stress to her mental health.

 The only positive outcome is for her partner because he doesn’t assume the responsibility of providing and protecting, which can lead to abuse and manipulation.
 Furthermore, this demonstrates a lack of empathy and concern for black women in the black community.